denisaorlikova/huddle/README.md

 ## Huddle Landing Page

-Design - Frontend Mentor (coding challenge)

 ![Design preview for the Huddle landing page with alternating feature blocks coding challenge](./images/huddle.png)

-I didn't purchase the original Sketch file, so this is rather free interpretation of the original design :))

-This work is still in progress - next to do's are:

-- adjust typography, colors, buttons and backgrounds
-- adjust the footer layout
+This is a self-started project, inspired by [this](https://www.frontendmentor.io/challenges/huddle-landing-page-with-alternating-feature-blocks-5ca5f5981e82137ec91a5100) Frontend Mentor challenge. - I used the free design in .jpg as a guide and the available logo and image assets.

 Technology used: